Justin Gaethje

-Justin Ray Gaethje (/ˈɡeɪdʒi/; born November 14, 1988) is an American professional mixed martial artist.
-He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC).
-A professional since 2011, he is a former UFC Interim Lightweight Champion and a former UFC "BMF" titleholder.
-Gaethje is the second fighter to win the BMF belt after Jorge Masvidal, winning the title at UFC 291.
-As of November 18, 2025, he is #4 in the UFC lightweight rankings.
-Gaethje formerly competed in the Lightweight division of the World Series of Fighting (WSOF), where he was the first and only WSOF Lightweight Champion.
+Justin Ray Gaethje (/ˈɡeɪdʒi/ GAY-jee; born November 14, 1988) is an American professional mixed martial artist.
+A professional since 2011, he competes in the lightweight division of the Ultimate Fighting Championship (UFC), where he is the current UFC Lightweight Champion.
+He is the first fighter in UFC history to win the interim lightweight title twice and is also a former UFC "BMF" titleholder.
+Gaethje formerly competed in the lightweight division of the World Series of Fighting (WSOF), where he was the first and only WSOF Lightweight Champion.
+As of September 22, 2026, he is #3 in the UFC men's pound-for-pound rankings.

+Nicknamed "the Highlight," five of Gaethje's bouts—against Michael Johnson, Eddie Alvarez, Dustin Poirier, Michael Chandler, and Max Holloway—have been named Fight of the Year by multiple media outlets.
+He has earned 17 post-fight bonus awards in 16 UFC appearances, the highest bonuses-per-fight rate in UFC history, and holds the record for the most Fight of the Night bonuses in UFC history, with 11.
+At 37 years old, he became the oldest fighter to win a UFC lightweight title.
+As of July 2026, Fight Matrix ranks him as the sixth-greatest lightweight fighter of all time.

 Early life

-Justin Ray Gaethje was born on November 14, 1988, in Tucson, Arizona and was raised in Safford, Arizona.
-His mother, Carolina (née Espinoza), is of Mexican descent from Sonora, Mexico and his father, John Ray Gaethje, is of German descent.
+Justin Ray Gaethje was born in Safford, Arizona, on November 14, 1988.
+His mother, Carolina, is of Mexican descent from Naco, Sonora, and his father, John Ray Gaethje, is of German descent.
 His mother was a postmaster while his father was a copper miner, as were both of his grandfathers.
 His paternal grandfather boxed while serving in the United States Army.
 Gaethje's father Ray retired as a copper miner in September 2019, after 36 years working at the Morenci mine.

 Gaethje has two sisters.
 He also has a twin brother who worked at the Morenci mine for almost ten years.
 When he was 18, Gaethje spent a summer himself at the Morenci mine.
 He said to Brett Okamoto of ESPN in 2020, "I worked 7 days a week, 12 hours every day.
 I did it for 3 months straight and took one sick day, because I had to sleep.
 I did 96 hours one week."
 Gaethje recalled that as he was about to leave the mine to go to college, two of his co-workers told him, "You'll be right back, you ain't gonna make it in college.
 You'll be right back here."
 This motivated Gaethje to make a success of himself.

 Wrestling career

-High-school
+High school

 Gaethje began wrestling at the age of four.
 He attended Safford High School, where he was a four-time finalist and two-time state champion (AIA).
 He still holds the seventh-most near falls (218) and the ninth-most team points scored (1057.5) in the history of the state as a wrestler.
 Gaethje also played football and baseball in high school.